Middle School Gifted and Talented Program

 - the ability to communicate mathematical ideas in writing

-Students who meet the initial eligibility criteria based upon CogAT and MCAP scores will automatically be considered for this countywide program.
-The initial consideration criteria include CogAT 99th percentile QN, 99th percentile Q, and 810 or higher on 4th grade PARCC Math.
+Students who meet the initial eligibility criteria based upon CogAT and MAP scores will automatically be considered for this countywide program.
+The initial consideration criteria include CogAT 99th percentile QN, 99th percentile Q, and 99th percentile MAP Math.

 G/T Instructional Seminars are designed to extend student interests beyond general exploratory experiences.
 Students develop a broad range of advanced-level skills in preparation for in-depth study and creation of a product on a chosen interest.